Skip to contents

 2. Metadata: a dataframe, containing all the information related to the samples that can be provided by the user.

-3. RNA_names: a dataframe, reporting the names of the RNA used in Data.
+3. rRNA_names: a dataframe, reporting the names of the rRNA used in Data.

-Some major function parameters (such as the normalization method used for c-score computation) are also kept in the RiboClass object as a reminder.
+Some major function parameters (such as the normalization method used for C-score computation) are also kept in the RiboClass object as a reminder.

 Loading data